chen-Harry/Mathmotozoa_inFerHackathonTwo_SpermClassification/README.md

 </p>

 ---
 ## Discussion

 Depending on the usage for this classification, there are cases to be made on whether a bagged approach vs RUSBoosted approach is more appropriate.
 If we require the sample to have a low blebb count then an algorithm which has a higher true positive rate for blebbed could be preferable to one with a higher total accuracy.
 We also note that the top three predictors flagellum length, beat period and $\beta$ were poor predictors for blebbed, suggesting that $\alpha$ and MDC are important to determining whether a sample is blebbed or not.
+Another approach in order to reduce the misclassification for blebbed could be to introduce a prior based on what the blebbed percentage might be for a given sample.

 Given the time constraint we were not able to fully explore the data in its entirety, but this could be a good basis for further exploration of classification methods for spermatozoa beat patterns.
 In particular, we believe a more nuanced dimensionality reduction technique may be required to analyse the Cartesian beat pattern data over time, as $\alpha$ and $\beta$ appear to be poor predictors despite being derived from the whole Cartesian beat pattern dataset.
+Another point of interest would be whether if we were able to capture the last 10% of actual flagellum data whether the MDC make for a more accurate predictor.

 ---
 ## Team